biokraft/my-cursor-framework/01-Cursor-for-Everyone/05-Essential-Cursor-Settings.md

 > **🔑 Key Takeaways:**
 >
-> - **Enable `Include project structure`:** This is the most important setting.
-It gives the AI a file tree of your project, massively improving its context and accuracy.
+> - **Project structure is included by default:** Cursor automatically includes your project tree for better context.
+No toggle required.
 > - **Enable `Web Search Tool`:** Allows the AI to access up-to-date information from the internet, crucial for research and current best practices.
 > - **Enable `Auto-run mode` for Speed:** For advanced users, this allows the AI to execute commands and edits without confirmation, creating a faster workflow.
 > - **Enable `Play sound on finish` for Feedback:** A simple but effective auditory cue that an AI task is complete.